ekardnam/squirrel/README.md

 # squirrel

-A Python tool to work with the Cicada Liber Primus
+A dumb scripting language written in Python to work with the Cicada Liber Primus

 ## How to use